fraczak/k/README.md

 # k-language

-Another JSON-to-JSON transformation notation.
+Another JSON transformation notation.
 A `k`-expression (script) defines a __partial function__, i.e., a function which, in general, is not defined for every input. `k`-expressions can be combined to build other `k`-expressions in three ways: